air-quality-meter/air-quality-meter/README.md

 1. **CO2 Measurement:** The device continuously measures the CO2 concentration in the surrounding environment using a MH-Z19B Infrared CO2 Sensor Module.

-2. **Display:** The measured CO2 value is displayed on an LCD1602 LCD screen.
+2. **Display:** The measured CO2 value is displayed on an LCD1602 display.

 3. **LED Indicators:** Six LEDs (2x Green, 2x Yellow, 2x Red) provide a visual indication of the CO2 level based on DIN EN 13779 see: https://www.umweltbundesamt.de/sites/default/files/medien/publikation/long/4113.pdf (Table 3):